prrvchr/eMailerOOo/source/eMailerOOo/registration/PrivacyPolicy_en.md

 Since the data collected by `OAuth2OOo` and/or `eMailerOOo` is located on the `Computer`, **only the** `User` **is responsible for the security of the data collected**.

-Use of the `Supplier` services via `OAuth2OOo` and/or `eMailerOOo` may subject you to the data protection Policy of `Supplier`.
-It is the responsibility of the `User` to review this Policy from the `Supplier` website.
+Use of the `Supplier` services through `OAuth2OOo` and/or `eMailerOOo` may subject you to the data protection Policy of `Supplier`.
+It is the responsibility of the `User` to take knowledge of these Policy from the `Supplier` website.

 `Supplier` is solely responsible for the security of the data it collects as described in its Policy.